Dos, Don’ts, and Costs of Podcast Sponsorships in 2026

 Step 2: Draft outreach copy for Email and LinkedIn

-After identifying the companies that can sponsor the Data Gurus Podcast, you would want to enrich this companies list by finding the right contact persons, their emails and even their phone numbers so you can reach out to them using the downloadable Email and LinkedIn template:
+After identifying the companies that can sponsor the Data Gurus Podcast, you would want to enrich this list of companies by finding the right contact persons, their emails, and even their phone numbers.
+Then, you can reach out to them using this downloadable Email and LinkedIn template:

 Step 3: Organize your CRM